 If you or someone you know is employed in the military of law enforcement with DWI charges, it’s crucial you contact an experienced criminal defense attorney.
 You will need representation for both criminal and administrative penalties from your career.

-Call Tyler Flood & Associates, Inc. to speak to a seasoned criminal defense attorney today.
-Tyler Flood & Associates, Inc. has years of experience defending people in standard court, disciplinary proceedings or even court-martial.
-Don’t wait another moment and contact us today at (713) 224-5529 to schedule a case consultation.
+Call [firm] to speak to a seasoned criminal defense attorney today. [firm] has years of experience defending people in standard court, disciplinary proceedings or even court-martial.
+Don’t wait another moment and contact us today at [phone] to schedule a case consultation.

 This article was last updated on March 11th, 2019.